 We contract with third parties for the manufacture of materials for our research programs, preclinical studies, clinical trials, and for commercialization of any product candidates that we may develop.
-Additionally, GSK, and AbbVie, have certain product manufacturing rights under their respective agreements.
+Additionally, GSK, and other potential partners, currently have or may in the future have certain product manufacturing rights under their respective agreements.
 This reliance on third parties carries and may increase the risk that we will not have sufficient quantities of such materials, product candidates, or any medicines that we may develop and commercialize, or that such supply will not be available to us at an acceptable cost, which could delay, prevent, or impair our development or commercialization efforts.

 We do not have any manufacturing facilities.
 We currently rely on CDMOs for the manufacture of our materials for preclinical studies and clinical trials and expect to continue to do so for preclinical studies, clinical trials, and for commercial supply of any product candidates that we may develop.
-We currently have established relationships with several CDMOs for the manufacture of each of our product candidates, as well as with GSK for latozinemab and AL101, and with AbbVie for AL002.
+We currently have established relationships with several CDMOs for the manufacture of each of our product candidates, and GSK will be assuming responsibility for manufacturing latozinemab and AL101.
 We may be unable to establish any further agreements with CDMOs or to do so on acceptable terms.
 Even if we are able to establish agreements with third-party manufacturers, reliance on CDMOs entails additional risks, including:

-- the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - reliance on the third party for regulatory compliance, quality assurance, safety, and pharmacovigilance and related reporting; and - the inability to produce required volume in a timely manner and to quality standards.
+- the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us;

+- the possible site closure or other change by the third party that would require adjustments to our production processes, location or otherwise; - reliance on the third party for regulatory compliance, quality assurance, safety, and pharmacovigilance and related reporting; and - the inability to produce required volume in a timely manner and to quality standards.